Lipen/clikt/docs/documenting.md

 which will be added to the help page, but the Unix convention is to just describe arguments in the command help.

-## Preventing Rewrapping
+## Preformatting Paragraphs

 By default, Clikt will rewrap all paragraphs in your text to the terminal width.
 This can be undesirable if you have some preformatted text, such as a bulleted list.

-You can prevent rewrapping for a paragraph by adding the marker `#{nowrap}` on a line by itself before a paragraph.
-The line with the marker will be removed from the output, and the following paragraph will not be rewrapped.
+You can preformat a paragraph by surrounding it with markdown-style triple backticks.
+The backticks will be removed from the output, and if the backticks are on a line by themselves, the line will be removed.
+All whitespace and newlines in the paragraph will be preserved, and will be be rewrapped.

 ```kotlin tab="Example"